LtVaios/Constraint-Satisfaction-Problems/README.md

 # Radio Link Frequency Assignment Problem (RLFAP)
-✔️ Solving the famous radio link frequency assignment problem (RLFA) by implementing various contraint satisfaction algorithms like fc, mac, fc-cbj and min-con while using the dom/wdeg heuristic.
+✔️ Solving the famous radio link frequency assignment problem (RLFA) by implementing various contraint satisfaction algorithms like fc, mac, fc-cbj and min-con while using the dom/wdeg or MRV heuristic.
 More info about the project and how the dataset files work you can find at: https://miat.inrae.fr/schiex/rlfap.shtml#intro

 ## Installation / Run
 🔨 Download and install the files locally. <br /><br />